google/koladata/docs/overview.md

 ```

 **DataSlices** with compatible shapes can **coalesced** (i.e., missing items are
-replaced by corresponding items of the other slice).
+replaced by corresponding items of the other DataSlice).

 ```py
 kd.str(None)  # "None" string